Step Back in Time

 In spite of the warm welcome inscribed in the foyer “All that’s mine is yours, my friend,” Mr. Stout was incredibly territorial about the island.
 He actively scouted for trespassers, going so far as to circle rowboats with his motorboat in an attempt to capsize them.
 We’re a lot friendlier now.

 Mr. Stout adored the Island of Happy Days.
-When he was dying in California in 1927, he hired a race car driver to take him to his island so he could see it one last time.
+When he was dying in California in 1927, he to reach his island so he could see it one last time.
+Unfortunately, he only made it as far as Rice Lake before passing away.
 His wife and family continued to enjoy the island until Mrs. Stout’s death in 1949, when it was sold to a succession of owners.

 At one point, Bing Crosby was part owner via a real estate investment company.
 The current owners purchased the island in the mid-1990s, built five additional cabins on it, and established the resort operation you enjoy today.
 We don’t know what Mr. Stout would think about our policy of welcoming all who come here (and never intentionally capsizing anyone), but we know he would appreciate the love that we — and our visitors — have for this breathtakingly beautiful retreat.
 It is, as he knew it to be, the Island of Happy Days.